 (3) Most of the newer additions to the SON line of dynamo hubs require cutting the spokes to open the hub for service.
 This includes the SONXS versions for folding bikes having narrow forks; Dahon, Moulton, Brompton, Tikit, SONXS 100 for normal forks but using thesame narrow hub shell, SON XS-M for trikes, and the SON20R.
 Once you are certain that any of these last types need to be opened up, you might as well cut out the spokes before shipping the hub to us since a smaller lighter box often costs less to ship.

-The SON28S and SON20S (the disc versions) absolutely should not be used on a fork without a retention ridge (also called "Lawyer Lip") on each dropout.
+Disc hubs absolutely should not be used on a fork without a retention ridge (also called "Lawyer Lip") on each dropout.
 Torque from the disc brake can cause the hub to work its way out of a standard (flat) dropout during hard braking!
 This is a severe safety hazard!
 This is not unique to the disc version of the SON.

 It is true of all front disc brake hubs, not just dynohubs.
 Any front disc hub, whether made by Schmidt, Phil Wood, Shimano, White Industries, or whatever, must only be used with dropouts having an axle retention system.